Telecom Billing - Quick Guide

 A customer is a "legal entity" (that can be either an individual or a company) that takes the products and services offered by the service provider and responsible for paying the bills.
 In a residential billing scenario, a customer might be a single householder.
 In a business billing scenario, a customer might be a corporation.

-Company customers: A company customer is a single company, or branch of a company.
+Company customers − A company customer is a single company or branch of a company.
 There could be a typical parent and child type of customer hierarchy representing different branches or departments of the company.

-Customer Acquisition Process:
+Customer Acquisition Process

-A customer who is purchasing the products & services needs to be activated in the system and for this various details about the customer are required:
+A customer, who is purchasing the products & services, needs to be activated in the system and for this, various details about the customer are required −

 Validate the identity of the customer in order to prevent fraud.

-Offer appropriate products which are provisioned at the network to provide the service.
+Offer appropriate products, which are provisioned at the network to provide the service.

-Once the customer is acquired, it is required to manage and retain the customer which involves:
+Once the customer is acquired, it is required to manage and retain the customer, which involves −

 Interacting & communicating with the customer for sales and collection activities.

-Handling trouble tickets raised by the customer against any problem they face with the network or invoice, etc. This data can also be used to analyze the behavior of the customer and helps the service provider for the betterment of the services in order to retain the customer.
+Handling trouble tickets raised by the customers against any problem they face with the network or invoice, etc. This data can also be used to analyze the behavior of the customer and helps the service provider for the betterment of the services in order to retain the customer.

 Handling any bill disputes and adjustments raised in between the customer and service provider.